scarletti-ben/template-LOVE2D/README.md

 └── main.lua
 ```

-There are two special files in a `Love` project, `main.lua` and `conf.lua`
+There are two special files in a `LÖVE` project, `main.lua` and `conf.lua`
 - `conf.lua` is primarily for setting up the window and configuration of globals
-    - Overwrites /defines specific `Love` methods
+    - Overwrites /defines specific `LÖVE` methods
         - `function love.conf(t)`
-- `main.lua` is used for the main game loop and defining `Love` methods
+- `main.lua` is used for the main game loop and defining `LÖVE` methods
-    - Overwrites / defines specific `Love` methods
+    - Overwrites / defines specific `LÖVE` methods
         - `function love.load()`
         - `function love.update(dt)`
         - `function love.draw()`